AdaCore/gnatcoverage/tools/gnatcov/doc/sphinx/source_coverage.rst

-The :option:`=report` outputs feature an extra MCDC section in the Coverage Violations segment of the report, which holds:
+The :option:`=report` outputs feature an extra MCDC section in the Coverage Violations segment, which holds:

 - The condition specific diagnosics (``independent influence not demonstrated``), as well as

-- Decision level diagnostics (such as ``decisiont outcome True not covered`` messages) for the Complex Boolean Expressions not directing a control-flow oriented source statement and which we treat as decisions nevertheless.
+- Decision level diagnostics (such as ``decision outcome True not covered`` messages) for the Complex Boolean Expressions not directing a control-flow oriented statement and which we treat as decisions nevertheless.

 There again, condition or decision related messages are only emitted when no more general diagnostic applies on the associated entity.
 Condition specific